astrosc/machinelearning/README.md

   - matplotlib to illustrate decision boundaries based on predicted probabilities of classes
   - determines values for ROC curve
   - plots ROC-AUC (area under the curve)

+naiveBayes:
+Classification with Naive Bayes on iris dataset:
+  - GaussianNB()
+  - Evaluation with accuracy_score and classification_report